nchammas/flintrock/README.md

 Before using Flintrock, take a quick look at the [copyright](https://github.com/nchammas/flintrock/blob/master/COPYRIGHT) notice and [license](https://github.com/nchammas/flintrock/blob/master/LICENSE) and make sure you're OK with their terms.

-Flintrock requires Python 3.4 or newer.
-It's currently been tested only on OS X, but it should run on all POSIX systems.
+**Flintrock requires Python 3.4 or newer**, unless you are using one of our **standalone packages**.
+Flintrock has been thoroughly tested only on OS X, but it should run on all POSIX systems.
 We have plans to [add Windows support](https://github.com/nchammas/flintrock/issues/46) in the future, too.

-Eventually, we also plan to [release stand-alone executables](https://github.com/nchammas/flintrock/issues/75) so that you can install Flintrock without having to worry about having Python installed.

 ### Release version

 To get the latest release of Flintrock, simply run [pip](https://pip.pypa.io/en/stable/):

 ```
-python3 -m pip install flintrock
+pip3 install flintrock
 ```

 This will install Flintrock and place it on your path.
 You should be good to go now!